A Generative Framework for Personalized Sticker Retrieval: Experimental details

 \section{Experimental details}

-The offline experiments are conducted on 4 × NVIDIA Tesla A100 80G GPUs.
-The training process of PEARL takes approximately 8 hours.
 We leverage the pyserini library~\cite{lin2021pyserini} for the implementation of BM25, DPR, and ANCE.
 We leverage the fairseq library~\cite{ott2019fairseq} for the training of MINDER and PEARL.
 We use the transformers library~\cite{wolf2020transformers} for the training of the remaining baselines, following the setup of the original literature.
 All models are trained with the AdamW \cite{loshchilov2017decoupled} optimizer.
 We train PEARL with a batch size of 8192 tokens and a learning rate of 1e-5.
 We repeat our experiment 3 times to get the average results.
 To improve efficiency, we collected the top 10,000 most frequent queries from the online system for intent analysis and precomputed their corresponding intent lists offline.
 During the inference time of PEARL, if a user’s query matches an entry in the offline table, the system retrieves the intent list directly without utilizing LLMs.

 As for the evaluation of online tests, the full text of the instructions for the sticker-level assessment is as follows: \texttt{Enter a query and click your favorite sticker based on your preference}.
 The full text of the instructions for the session-level assessment is as follows: \texttt{Enter a query and determine which exposure session you prefer, with the response limited to ``preferring the left exposure session'', ``preferring the right exposure session'', and ``preferring both equally''}.